-Health and Wellness in Aging Populations
+Health and Wellness in Aging Across the Lifespan

 The Health and Wellness in Aging Populations Transdisciplinary Core addresses problems of older and disabled adults “aging in place” within low-income senior housing apartment buildings and surrounding neighborhoods in urban Richmond, Virginia.
 Many of the issues impacting the health and welfare of this primarily African-American population are related to social determinants of health and health disparities.

 Enhancing the daily social and health aspects of older adults

 This core focuses on the development of an interprofessional education and collaborative care practice model providing enhanced care coordination, education, medication and chronic disease counseling within senior apartment buildings in Richmond.

 - Pam Parsons, Ph.D., RN, GNP-BC

 - Associate Dean for Office of Practice and Community Engagement and Associate Professor, Judith B. Collins and Joseph M. Teefey Distinguished Professor, Department of Family and Community Health Nursing, School of Nursing

 Parsons is responsible for leading the overall team effort.
 She brings expertise in primary care, interprofessional team development and geriatrics to the work of the core.